 Choosing a plan and features: what to keep in mind

 So, you know the type of plan you need and you're impressed with the coverage at all four major carriers.
 Now what?
-The last step in choosing the best cell phone plan in New Jersey, is to actually find the right mix of price and features.
+The last step in choosing the best cell phone plan in New Jersey or the Tri-state area, is to actually find the right mix of price and features.
 Thanks to relatively uniform coverage across all four major carriers, this process is easier in New Jersey than it is in many other parts of the country.
 Here's what to know, based on popular types of plans: